List of Marvel Comics characters: T: Tick-Tock

 When Hangman assumes control of the Night Shift, he encourages each member to join him in a campaign of terror against Hollywood, pointing to their backgrounds for reasons why they should hate Hollywood.
 He notes that Tick-Tock once wanted to be a timer in an animation studio.
 Tick-Tock joins the Night Shift in receiving new power from Satannish, but loses a portion of his soul as a result.
 He accompanies the Night Shift as they capture Hawkeye, Spider-Woman, and U.S. Agent, then attempt to offer their souls to Satannish.
-Iron Man and Living Lightning follow Digger to the Tower of Shadows, and save their teammates from the Night Shift.
-Tick-Tock attempts to defeat them with his new powers, slowing the Avengers down, but Spider-Woman is outside his path, and knocks him out from behind.
-They are then teleported away from the Avengers by Dansen Macabre.
-Later, Tick-Tock and the Night Shift attack Wonder Man, but Tick-Tock finds that Wonder Man is immune to his powers, possibly because of his ionic energies.
-After Wonder Man is captured, he convinces the Night Shift to allow him to join them in their campaign against Hollywood by making their own film, titled "The Demon That Devoured Hollywood".

-When U.S. Agent assumes the part Wonder Man had been playing in their film, the Night Shift attack him, and Tick-Tock slows him down long enough for the Misfit, Digger, and the Hangman to knock him out.
-Realizing that Wonder Man intended to betray them, they also bring him down.
-As the Night Shift continue with their film project, the Avengers attack them, all on film.
-The Night Shift nearly defeat them, but then learn from Doctor Strange that they have lost part of their souls to Satannish.
-They then turn on the Hangman, and help the Avengers and Doctor Strange drive Satannish back to his own realm.

 Tick-Tock is with the Night Shift when they are hired by the crime lord Snapdragon on Count Nefaria's behalf to capture Moon Knight.
-When Moon Knight refuses Tick-Tock's offer to accompany them, the Night Shift attack, and Tick-Tock accidentally hits Tatterdemalion while trying to shoot Maya Lopez.
+When Moon Knight refuses Tick-Tock's offer to accompany them, the Night Shift attack, and Tick-Tock accidentally hits Tatterdemalion while trying to shoot Echo.
 After Echo knocks out Digger, she uses a shovel to stab Tick-Tock.
 Moon Knight and Echo defeat the Night Shift, who are then arrested by the police.
 As Tick-Tock is interrogated by the LAPD's Detective Hall, Nefaria's lawyer shows up and ends the interrogation.
 After Nefaria's lawyer states that the Night Shift are victims of a beating from vigilantes, the Night Shift are released from police custody.
 Later, Snapdragon and Nefaria confront the Night Shift on why they failed their mission, and Nefaria insults them for their incompetence.
 Before the Night Shift can answer, Nefaria uses his ionic energy blasts to incinerate them.

 Tiger Snake

 Tiger Snake is a character appearing in American comic books published by Marvel Comics.
+Created by Steve Orlando and Cory Smith, he first appeared in Avengers Assemble (vol. 3) #1 (September 2024).

+Tiger Snake is a member of the Serpent Society who worships Mephisto.
+He can generate a lethal poison from his hands, which he claims few can survive.

+Tiger's Beautiful Daughter

+Tiger's Beautiful Daughter (Li Hua) is a character appearing in American comic books published by Marvel Comics.
+Created by Ed Brubaker, Matt Fraction, and David Aja, she first appeared in The Immortal Iron Fist #8 (August 2007).

+Li Hua is originally from Tiger Island, a prosperous city where she finds little of interest.
+Her mother and many other soldiers were killed twenty years prior in warfare, with her mother dying shortly after giving birth to her.
+These events led to Tiger Island's current society of men serving in the militia and women staying at home.
+In the present, after Tiger Island's old enemies return, Hua rallies Tiger Island's women to fend them off.

+In the series Iron Fist: Heart of the Dragon, the Hierophant attacks Tiger Island and the Capital Cities of Heaven to acquire the hearts of its dragons.
+Tiger's Beautiful Daughter is killed along with Tiger Island's dragon.
+She ends up being succeeded by Tiger's Faithful Daughter.